teran/archived/README.md

     other components
 * archived-cli could run anywhere and will require network access to archived-manager
+* archived-gc requires RW PostgreSQL and runs periodically as a job
 * there's no authentication on any stage at the moment (yes, even for cli/manager)